Devo: 2017–present: Current activities

-On January 21st, 2024, Devo, a Chris Smith directed documentary on the band premiered at Sundance Film Festival, with the group performing at the event.
+On January 21, 2024, Devo, a Chris Smith directed documentary on the band premiered at Sundance Film Festival, with the group performing at the event.
 The film was produced and financed by BMG, Fremantle Documentaries, and Warner Music Entertainment, and according to a statement by the band "explores Devo's evolution from hippie artistes to art-rockers with a message, to their unexpected mainstream success as a hit rock band and the pioneers of the MTV age," following the group's career arc up to its status as "elder statesmen".
 Smith was executive producer on Tiger King, which had been scored by Mark Mothersbaugh, with Bob Mothersbaugh co-scoring its first season.

-Between May 4th and 26th, Devo underwent another short US tour, including a show at the Andy Warhol Museum and at this same time, Mothersbaugh released an art book titled Apotropaic Beatnik Graffiti.
-On the June 5th, 2024, a collaboration between David Byrne and Devo was released.
+Between May 4 and 26, Devo underwent another short United States tour, including a show at the Andy Warhol Museum and at this same time, Mothersbaugh released an art book titled Apotropaic Beatnik Graffiti.
+On June 5, 2024, a collaboration between David Byrne and Devo was released.
 The recording was an early version of Byrne's song "Empire", recorded during the sessions for his 1997 Feelings album, seven years before the song appeared on his Grown Backwards album.

 On February 14, 2025, Devo appeared on Saturday Night Lives SNL50: The Homecoming Concert special, performing "Uncontrollable Urge" with Fred Armisen again serving as drummer.
-In late 2025, they will co-headline with the B-52s on the "Cosmic De-Evolution" tour in 2025, with Lene Lovich as the opening act.
+In late 2025, they co-headlined with the B-52s on the "Cosmic De-Evolution" tour, with Lene Lovich as the opening act.

+In April 2026, Devo launched their "Mutate Don't Stagnate" tour with performances scheduled at venues in North America and the United Kingdom.